Information for Transfer Applicants

 At Williams, we strive to create a vibrant living and learning environment for all students by enrolling a talented and diverse class.
 Transfer, veteran and non-traditional students are a critical part of that mission.
 Transfer students bring their own unique backgrounds, perspectives and set of lived experiences, and they carry all of that with them through their classes, conversations with peers, research and internships, extracurricular engagements and more.
 They deeply contribute to the richness of our community, and Williams is eager to welcome a growing cohort of transfer students each year.
 If you're a transfer student and began your post-secondary education at a community college, in the U.S. military or elsewhere in the workforce, we especially encourage you to apply.

 While our standard transfer policy and procedures are outlined below, we understand that your own experience might fall somewhere outside these parameters.
-If you’re unsure of how to apply and are looking for guidance, please know that we’re available to help–email Alex DiAddezio, Senior Assistant Director of Admission, or sign up for an appointment using her calendar.
+If you’re unsure of how to apply and are looking for guidance, please know that we’re available to help–email Dean Mendes, Associate Director of Admission, or sign up for an appointment using his calendar.
 Additionally, to learn more about the liberal arts, affordability, and our holistic review admission process, check out this informational video that may help you in preparing your application.

 Williams Travel Grant Program

 The Williams Travel Grant offers all-expenses-paid campus visits for prospective transfer and veteran students who reside in mainland U.S. and Puerto Rico.
 Priority is given to students who began their post-secondary education at a community college, in the U.S. military or elsewhere in the workforce.
-Interested students can apply here.
+The application is now closed but will open again in summer 2024.

 Affordability and Williams